 Nutritional medicine includes clinical nutrition but is wider in scope, covering aspects of nutrition and health via the role that nutrition plays in health, disease, lifecycle and ageing.
 You will gain a deep evidence-based understanding of the complex relationships between nutrition and diseases.
 You will learn to take a critical and scholarly approach to theory, practice, literature and research findings, resulting in a greater understanding of the range and potential of the nutritional management of disease.

-This programme is the first university-level, evidence based Masters degree course in this subject in the UK and is appropriate for the in-service training of doctors (who receive little training in nutrition), dietitians, pharmacists and healthcare workers in the role of nutrition in disease prophylaxis and management.
+This programme is the first university-level, evidence-based Masters degree course in this subject in the UK and is appropriate for the in-service training of doctors (who receive little training in nutrition), dietitians, pharmacists and healthcare workers in the role of nutrition in disease prophylaxis and management.
 The programme attracts high-quality students from within and outside the UK.

 The extensive media coverage of nutritional health issues, coupled with a high level of interest from the public, testifies to the growing awareness of the importance of the subject.
 It is therefore especially important that nutrition and health professionals have the knowledge and evidence base to apply to their professional practice.

 This modular, part-time programme is accessible to those in full-time employment, consisting of three-day taught periods at the University, preceded by preparatory study and followed by consolidation and assessment.
-Modules can also be taken as standalone short courses.

 All students commence the programme with registration for four modules, to include the two compulsory modules.
 Modules can be taken as standalone units for CPD.